 Employers need to be aware that every H-1B application requires a Labor Condition Application (LCA) certified by the U.S. Department of Labor (DOL).
 The DOL takes approximately one week to certify an LCA.
 If an employer has not previously filed an LCA with the DOL, it may take additional time for the DOL to verify the employer’s Federal Employer Identification Number.
 Companies need to consider the lead time necessary to prepare an H-1B application.

 It is important for companies to carefully prepare their applications as the USCIS has increased its scrutiny and regularly requests additional evidence from employers.Employers can work with counsel to develop detailed explanations as to why the employee qualifies for this visa.

-For more information about H-1B Visas, or any other Immigration Law matter, please contact Elaina Smiley, Joel Pfeffer, Gary Sanderson, or Laura DeGeer.
+For more information about H-1B Visas, or any other Immigration Law matter, please contact Elaina Smiley, Joel Pfeffer, or Gary Sanderson.
 Contact information is available by clicking on the links below.